 Free SSL certificates

-In addition to the effort it goes to ensure platform security, HubSpot also provides SSL certificates for all websites hosted on the CMS.
+In addition to the effort it goes to ensuring platform security, HubSpot also provides SSL certificates for all websites hosted on the CMS.

 An SSL certificate enables website access across the https protocol and secures the traffic between the user's browser and the web server, sending a positive signal to your visitors, especially if you are asking them to enter personally identifiable information as a part of your lead generation efforts.